 Protect your privacy

 Make it harder for bad actors to uncover your address by using a separate name for your streamer identity.
 Ensure that your address doesn’t appear on online public spaces like social media pages or message boards and refrain from trusting people online with your data.
-You can read about how to stop doxing to prevent someone from gathering your identifiable information.
+Read more about doxxing and how to prevent it here.

 Hide your IP address